mlinproduction/mlinproduction.github.io/index.md

-# Who is it for?

-Data Scientists with limited development experience who want to:
-- Become more independent from SW developers
-- Become better data scientists by becoming better SW engineers
-- Understand methodologies and processes to develop models at scale
-- Adopt techniques and processes to better work in multidisciplinary teams

 # What you are going to learn?

 We are going to work with many different components necessary to put models into production